• Reading time:25 mins read

 • California’s Proposition 65;

-• Tripod is flimsy for the large size of the scope;
+• The tripod is flimsy for the large size of the scope;

-• Focus dial turns constantly and hardly brings an object into crisp focus – even at the lowest zoom.
+• The focus dial turns constantly and hardly brings an object into crisp focus – even at the lowest zoom.

 Barska 8-24x58mm Bench Mark DFS Waterproof Spotting Scope